BerkinAKKAYA/findSums-performance-test/Readme.md

 | 50              | 690ms               | 401ms (1.72x)         | 158ms (4.36x)  |
 | 80              | 785ms               | 730ms (1.07x)         | 287ms (2.73x)  |

-> Tests ran with 5 different arrays and for 5000 iterations.
+> Tests ran with 5 different array sets and for 5000 iterations each.

+> Array lenghts are between 100 and 200.

+> Elements in the array are randomly generated between 0 and 100.

 ## Run